Pfeinerman311/about/README.md

 ### Overview

-For CS 3110: Data Structures and Functional Programming, I worked with a team of two other individuals to create a fully playable version of Texas Hold 'Em in OCaml.
-The project was worked on through the course of the semester, and was interactable though a command line interface
+For CS 3110: Data Structures and Functional Programming, I worked with a team of two other students to create a fully playable version of Texas Hold 'Em in OCaml.
+The project was worked on throughout the course of the semester, and was interactable through a command line interface.

 ### Individual Contributions

-- Designed and implement suite of data structures, including suits, ranks, cards, and hands
+- Designed and implemented suite of data structures, including suits, ranks, cards, and hands
 - Built out and tested full best hand function and sub functions (takes in an input of community cards and player and returns the best possible hand for the specified player)
 - Created and tested hand comparator function
 - Created shuffle function

+### Difficulties

+Our team was quite productive throughout the length of the project.
+While we ran into some productivity hiccups during the initial few weeks, (bugs or accidentally implementing the same thing twice), we ultimately did an excellent job of communicating in order to avoid these problems moving forward.
+While we didn't get to implement items such as adding to the game flow with more sophisticated bots, we were able to accomplish much of what we set out to do despite the unexpected complexity of the project.

 ### Code Snippet

 ```
 type rank = Two | Three | Four | Five | Six | Seven | Eight | Nine
           | Ten | Jack | Queen | King | Ace